cmmid/coronavirus_immunity/README.md

 # coronavirus_immunity
- code for paper - fitting seasonal coronavirus and simulating covid

-All the fitting, analysis and figure generation can be run from "master_script.R"
+ This repository contains the code for the paper: Duration of immunity to seasonal coronaviruses: implications for COVID-19

+All the fitting, analysis and figure generation can be run from "master_script.R".
+This loads in all the dependencies and functions.
+It has to be run in the order specified.
+All the code and data (which is publically available) are in the repo, and can be run directly from the master script.
+However please note that some elements (particularly the fitting) is time-consuming.
+The fitted traces are included in the repo, so that further analysis can be followed without having to run the whole fitting mechanism.

+Note that the main model code is stored within a package  ( RcppCoronaImmunity_0.1.0.tar.gz) for convienience of use on HPCs.

+© 2021 Naomi R Waterlow, Edwin Van Leewen, Stefan Flasche, Rosalind M Eggo Corresponding author: Naomi R Waterlow, naomi.waterlow1@lshtm.ac.uk

 Package versions are: